ms1963/SudokuSolverAndGenerator/README.md

             return res

 You may override applyStrategy() in your own strategy class.
-Likewise, you may implement only one of the other methods such as applyToRow() so that it does only return 0, if you do not need the method for your strategy:
+Likewise, you may implement only one or even none of the other methods such as applyToRow() so that it does only return 0, if you do not need the method for your strategy:

     def applyToRow(self, i, j):
         return 0

+You may also leave out such a method completely such as in:

+   def applyToRow(self, i, j):
+        pass

 To add your own influence strategy, your strategy class must have InfluenceStrategy as parent class: